Common Heated Driveway Installation Mistakes

 cable should never have a spacing of less than two inches.

 Make sure the splice and at least 6 inches of the power lead is embedded in the paved surface.

 When installing an aerial snow sensor, make sure the sensor is mounted above the roof line and that it has an unobstructed 360 degree view of the sky.
-If there are obstructions nearby, they will prevent snow from falling onto the sensor, and the system will fail to activate.
+If there are obstructions nearby they will prevent snow from falling onto the sensor and the system will fail to activate.

 Never run heat cable (or mats) through an expansion joint.
 All heating cable should be isolated to a single pour area.

-Never cut the heating cable.
+Never cut the heat cable.

 Do not allow the heat cable to rest on the ground prior to your concrete or asphalt pour.
-The cable should be about two inches from the driveway surface.
+The cable should be elevated about two inches from the driveway surface.
 Small plastic Mesh-Ups (pictured below) can be used to support the remesh and prevent the heat cable from being pushed to the ground.